pvcraven/2017_web_security/source/final/kyle/index.rst

 a company named Joyent.
 The first release in 2009 only supported Linux, but since then Node.js has been expanded to be cross platform, supporting OS X, Microsoft Windows, and Linux.
-Node.js is now under the care of The Node.js Foundation which guides the development and release of Node.js.
+Node.js is now under the care of The Node.js Foundation which guides the development and release of Node.js. [bhn]_

 Why use Node.js?
 ----------------